nickbild/gemini/README.md

 I trained an eight layer feed-forward neural network.
 Understanding that a user of the software may not have a vast amount of I/O data from the original software available, I trained on a very modest data set of only 500 inputs.

+### Original Software

+I wrote a small, but not entirely trivial, application to prove the concept ([black_box.py](https://github.com/nickbild/gemini/blob/master/black_box.py)).
+I automatically generated a training set of 500 inputs and outputs with [generate_data.py](https://github.com/nickbild/gemini/blob/master/generate_data.py).

+### Neural Network

+The model was implemented in PyTorch ([train.py](https://github.com/nickbild/gemini/blob/master/train.py)).
+The deep neural network was trained for ~162K epochs and resulted in the model [gemini_161960_96.0.model](https://github.com/nickbild/gemini/blob/master/gemini_161960_96.0.model).

+The training had a tendency to get "stuck" on local minima while trying to learn the non-linear aspects of the original software and required lots of fiddling with the learning rate.
+I tried various adaptive scheduling mechanisms to overcome the problem, but due to the stochastic nature of the initial conditions and parameter updates, nothing made the corrections at the right times.
+To solve the problem, I used Human-Assisted Learning Rate Adjustment (yes, I just made that up).

+The algorithm would read the desired learning rate from a text file every 100 epochs, allowing me to update it as needed.
+It was very hands on, but it worked well.
+It allowed me to "rock" the rate back and forth a bit to find better parameters and push the training error down -- somewhat analogous to rocking a car stuck in snow to break free.

 ### AWS

 I trained on `g3s.xlarge` instances at Amazon AWS, with Nvidia Tesla M60 GPUs.
 The `Deep Learning AMI (Ubuntu) Version 23.1` image has lots of machine learning packages preinstalled, so it's super easy to use.
 Just launch an EC2 instance from the web dashboard, then clone my github repo: